Query records

 Query all records in a set:

-# Better: iterate without building a full list stream = await session.query(users).execute() async for row in stream: record = row.record_or_raise() print(record.bins.get("name")) stream.close()Complete example
+# Better: stream one record at a time without building a full listscan = await session.query(users).execute()async for row in scan: record = row.record_or_raise() print(record.bins["name"])scan.close()📖 API reference:

 import com.aerospike.client.sdk.Cluster;import com.aerospike.client.sdk.ClusterDefinition;import com.aerospike.client.sdk.DataSet;import com.aerospike.client.sdk.Record;import com.aerospike.client.sdk.RecordResult;import com.aerospike.client.sdk.RecordStream;import com.aerospike.client.sdk.Session;import com.aerospike.client.sdk.policy.Behavior;